honitos/homemeter/README.md

 # homemeter
-receive smarthome data and store it to mysql/mariaDB. use Python or C++
+receive smartmeter data and store it to mysql/mariaDB. use Python or C++